stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

         caption: The lowpass filter applied to the data.

 ---
 The interactive screening of a dataset is a main application of psysmon.
 The dataset can be examined using various visualization techniques (e.g. seismogram, spectrogram) and custom visualization plugins can be added easily.
-This enables the test of new algorithms or processing methods on a complete real-world data set.
+This enables testing new algorithms or processing methods on a complete real-world data set.

 ## Create the display collection